20k/crapmud_documentation/README.md

 As the websocket mode is new, there may be bugs, please let me know if you find any

+The server will automatically disconnect you after 30s of inactivity.
+Any message sent or received to/from a client will reset the timer

 #### Deprecated

 The HTTP endpoint has been removed